 Mix equal parts water and white vinegar in a spray bottle.
 Add the following essential oils.

 - 10 drops of germanium (this is specifically for ticks)

 Shake before using.
 Spray your pet down every 2-3 days or before they go into a wooded area.

-Neem is another fantastic natural repellant.
+Neem is another fantastic natural repellent.
 I have used Ark Naturals Neem Protect Spray with great results.

 You may have good intentions giving your dog heartworm meds, but these tablets are just another chemical pesticide.
 This “medicine” is packed full of potential side-effects, including death!

 The cause of heartworms is mosquitoes; so using the repellent above can help tremendously.
 However, you can also prevent heartworms with a blend of herbs that is also designed to kill intestinal worms and parasites.
 I give my dog an herbal blend of garlic, clove, black walnut and wormwood.
 I put several drops in her dog food a few times a week during the warmer months.
 No need for wormer or heartworm meds with this powerful blend!